shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 Object Storage (and Database) activities and can automatically trigger serverless Functions, send Notifications or publish items to an Oracle Stream.

-Before you go, don't forget to mark your bucket as "Private" again!
+Before you go, don't forget to mark your bucket (object-upload-NNN) as "Private" again!

 ![user input](images/userinput.png)
-Click on "Edit Visibility" and select "Privaye":
+Click on "Edit Visibility" and select "Private":

 ![Make bucket public](images/make-bucket-private.jpg)